RedHat-Middleware-Workshops/cloud-native-workshop-v2m4-guides/high-performing-cache-services.md

 Execute the following command via CodeReady Workspaces `Terminal`:

+`cd /projects/cloud-native-workshop-v2m4-labs/order-service/`

 `mvn quarkus:add-extension -Dextensions="resteasy-jsonb,mongodb-client"`

 This command generates a Maven structure importing the RESTEasy/JAX-RS, JSON-B and MongoDB Client extensions.
 After this, the quarkus-mongodb-client extension has been added to your `pom.xml`.

 ![catalog]({% image_path order-pom-dependency.png %})